 Excellent exhibitions.
 One of London’s best cinemas.
 That time you got lost in Beech Street tunnel and thought you finally understood the true meaning of Pan’s Labyrinth.
-Whatever it is that you associate with the Barbican, it’s safe to say that it’s one of the top places to spend an afternoon, evening, or an entire day, in London.
+Whatever it is that you associate with the Barbican, it’s safe to say that it’s one of the top places to spend an afternoon, evening, or an entire day.
 Once all that culture and thoughtful chin-stroking has made you hungry, use this guide to find somewhere to eat.
-All of these spots are around a ten-minute walk from the main Silk Street entrance, and whether you’re after a pre-cinema Saturday brunch, some quick fire pre-show sushi, or a late night dinner and drinks situation, this guide has got you covered.
+All of these spots are around a 10-minute walk from the main Silk Street entrance.

 A famous, beloved British institution that is respected worldwide.
 No, we’re not talking about the Barbican, we’re talking about OG nose-to-tail dining, meaty-marrow-wielding royalty, St. John.
-This legendary Clerkenwell restaurant is one of those all-day, all-night, all-seasons spots that will be just as perfect for some pre-show, early evening madeleines and a glass of wine in the bar to a huge dinner involving pie, pheasant, roast bone marrow, wine, bread pudding, and more wine.
-You should know that this place also does a mean lunchtime egg mayo sandwich - yes, that’s right, we said ‘mean egg mayo sandwich’.
+This legendary Clerkenwell restaurant is one of those all-day, all-night, all-seasons spots that’s just as perfect for some pre-show, early evening madeleines and a glass of wine in the bar, to a huge dinner involving pie, pheasant, roast bone marrow, wine, bread pudding, and more wine.
+You should know that this place also does a mean lunchtime egg mayo sandwich.
 Order it.

 Cold, overwhelming, brutalist—those are all words we’d use to describe both the Barbican’s architecture and ourselves before 8am.
 But we’d never use any of those words to describe The Sichuan on City Road.
-To get the most out of this big, family-feel Chinese restaurant you’re going to want to come with a group, that way you can order everything from wontons to Sichuan beef to braised pork belly.
-Plus, if you’ve been looking for a way to get your mate who considers Keith Lemon to be the defining artist of our generation to come and see an actual exhibition with you, The Sichuan’s £5.50 dan dan noodles are great inspiration.
+To get the most out of this big, family-feel Chinese restaurant, come with a group.
+That way you can order everything from wontons to Sichuan beef to braised pork belly.
+Plus, if you’ve been looking for a way to get your mate who considers Keith Lemon to be the defining artist of our generation to come and see an actual exhibition with you, The Sichuan’s dan dan noodles are a compelling argument.

 Pham Sushi is serving some of the best affordable sushi in London.
-And when we say affordable, we don’t mean that you might be able to escape with a bill just under £200 dahling, we’re talking £18 for a deluxe 16-piece set, including some pretty great nigiri.
+And when we say affordable, we don’t mean that you might be able to escape with a bill just under £200 dahling, we’re talking a reasonably priced deluxe 16-piece set, including some pretty great nigiri.
 At the bottom of the Heron Tower, it’s a slick space with plenty of red leather and a few Japanese touches.
-Whether you come here for a business bento box power move or a catch-up with friends, be sure to also get involved in the tempura—we’re big fans.
+When you're done with culture at the Barbican, get involved in the tempura—we’re big fans.

 Ever since Geri quit the Spice Girls, we’ve been bitter people.
-That’s why when anyone describes anywhere as ‘intimate’ all we hear is that getting a seat will be a nightmare, and there’ll probably be some sad Yankee candle on your matchbox table.
-Kurumaya is an intimate sushi spot in the City, but luckily for you and our cold, cold hearts, none of the above are true.
-Yes, this affordable Japanese spot is pretty tiny, but they’ll do their best to find space for you ,and worst comes to worst, you can get all of the sushi to takeaway.
-We’d also recommend doubling your order and going in on the chicken katsu curry and a ramen too—we’re pretty sure that’s what 2 Becomes 1 was about anyway.
+That’s why when anyone describes anywhere as ‘intimate’, all we hear is that getting a seat will be a nightmare.
+Kurumaya is an intimate sushi spot in the City, but luckily for you and our cold hearts, none of the above are true.
+Yes, this affordable Japanese spot is pretty tiny, but they’ll do their best to find space for you and worst comes to worst, you can get all of the sushi to takeaway.
+We’d also recommend doubling your order and going in on the chicken katsu curry and ramen too—we’re pretty sure that’s what 2 Become 1 was about anyway.